AZEINMU1911/Bash-Scripting/README.md

 # Bash-Scripting

-This is the collection of scripts I've wrote while learning

-more in the branches
+Collection of web deploying and other scripts